steviegt6/holocure-modloader/README.md

 Furthermore, the current state of this project's code is, put simply, primitive.
 Primitive and ugly.
 Primivite, ugly, and non-permanent.
 It will be changing as time stretches on.
 There is no guarantee that your mod for your game will remain stable.

 Additionally, the HoloCure API (`HoloCure.API`) will *never* be fully SemVer compliant due to the fickle nature of the game's codebase.
 This is an unavoidable fact.
 I will try to keep the API externally consistent, however.

-I love modding, you love modding, everyone loves modding; what's not to love?
-HoloCure.ModLoader is a [free and open-source](https://en.wikipedia.org/wiki/Free_and_open-source_software) mod loader and modding API for [HoloCure](https://kay-yu.itch.io/holocure).
-You should check it out if you haven't already.

 ## Licensing